apache/opennlp/dev/README-hunspell-dictionaries.md

 lengths use Unicode code points. `BREAK` splits recognized parts recursively;
 the default separators are `-`, `^-`, and `-$`, and `BREAK 0` disables them.

+The compound restrictions follow the reference implementation in detail. `CHECKCOMPOUNDDUP` compares the two parts joined at each level, so only a repeated closing part rejects a compound.
+The `CHECKCOMPOUNDREP` and word-pair checks apply to the complete input and to every remainder a further level splits.
+A junction restored from a `CHECKCOMPOUNDPATTERN` replacement is exempt from the other patterns.
+A listed spelling whose first homonym carries `COMPOUNDFORBIDFLAG` is barred from every position but the last, including its affixed readings, and a suffix marked `ONLYINCOMPOUND` cannot close a compound.

 `NEEDAFFIX` (also named `PSEUDOROOT`), `ONLYINCOMPOUND`, `FORBIDDENWORD`, `CIRCUMFIX`, and `FULLSTRIP` control whether an analysis is accepted.
-Morphology aliases use `AM`; `st:` supplies an explicit stem, `sp:` prepends surface material, and `ds:` retains derivational suffixes.
+As in the reference implementation, the first listed homonym decides whether a spelling is forbidden, and a forbidden direct or affixed reading also blocks the compound and `BREAK` readings of that input.
+Morphology aliases use `AM`; `st:` supplies an explicit stem, `sp:` prepends surface material, and `ds:` makes the form derived by the entry's suffixes the stem.

 `SYLLABLENUM` supports Hungarian compound syllable adjustments.
 The deprecated `LEMMA_PRESENT` directive is validated but has no effect.
 Obsolete